langleyfoxall/technologies/general/our-software.md

 throughout the project

 ##### Minimum Viable Product (MVP)
-We see this work more commonly in an MVP methodology, where you write the least amount of code to satisfy a story point.
+We see the 'make it quickly' work more commonly in an MVP methodology, where you write the least amount of code to satisfy a story point.
 This enables us to get the most functionality in the smallest amount of time, push that functionality out to the end users for review and move on, knowing whether it aligns with the users thoughts or not.